utkdigitalinitiatives/ushanka/docs/source/contents/fedora.rst

 * METS: This datastream contains the METS file, which is a metadata file that describes the structure of the SIP, AIP, and DIP.
 * POLICY: This datastream contains the policy file, which is a metadata file that describes the rights and access restrictions for the compound object.

+The relationships between the compound object and its files can be understood with the following diagram:

 .. mermaid::

     erDiagram